phetsims/natural-selection/doc/model.md

 The sim does not support genes with more than 2 allele types.

+Mating follows Mendelian inheritance, see Punnett square.

+Bunnies die when 5 years old.

+Any bunny can mate with any other bunny.
+Sex is irrelevant, but the code refers to the 2 parents as 'father' and 'mother'.
 In Pedigree graph, 'father' is on the left, 'mother' is on the right.

-Sex is irrelevant.
+Order of alleles in genotype abbreviations is relevant.
+'Ff' is different than 'fF'.
+The first allele is inherited from the father, the second from the mother.

+Describe special handling of recessive mutations.

+Describe wolves.

+Describe food.